vyuldashev/laravel-queue-rabbitmq/README.md

 	"fintech-fab/laravel-queue-rabbitmq": "5.0"

-After composer update is finished you need to add ServiceProvider to your `providers` array in app.php:
+After composer update is finished you need to add ServiceProvider to your `providers` array in `app.php`:

 	'FintechFab\LaravelQueueRabbitMQ\LaravelQueueRabbitMQServiceProvider',